struckm/angular/Decorators.md

   console.log('Our decorated class', target);
 }
 ```
-Here, we have created Console (using the uppercase naming convention Angular uses) and are specifying a single argument called target.
+Here, we have created `Console` (using the uppercase naming convention Angular uses) and are specifying a single argument called `target`.
 The target will in fact be the class that we decorate, which means we can now decorate any class with our decorator and see it outputted in the console:
 ```js
 @Console
 class ExampleClass {